steven-tey/portfolio/posts/vercel.md

 Essentially, he made me an offer I couldn't refuse.

-Two days later, I signed the offer and it became official – I'm now part of the Vercel family 😃
+Two days later, I signed the offer and it became official – I'm now part of the Vercel family!

 ___